mehulagg/gitlab/doc/development/logging.md

 ### How to use multi-destination logging

 Create a new logger class, inheriting from `MultiDestinationLogger` and add an array of loggers to a `LOGGERS` constant.
-The loggers should be classes that descend from `Gitlab::Logger`. e.g. the user defined loggers in the following examples, could be inheriting from `Gitlab::Logger` and `Gitlab::JsonLogger`, respectively.
+The loggers should be classes that descend from `Gitlab::Logger`.
+For example, the user-defined loggers in the following examples could be inheriting from `Gitlab::Logger` and `Gitlab::JsonLogger`, respectively.

 You must specify one of the loggers as the `primary_logger`.
-The `primary_logger` is used when information about this multi-destination logger is displayed in the app, e.g. using the `Gitlab::Logger.read_latest` method.
+The `primary_logger` is used when information about this multi-destination logger is displayed in the application (for example, using the `Gitlab::Logger.read_latest` method).

 The following example sets one of the defined `LOGGERS` as a `primary_logger`.